-Books are a great way to get started with research.
-You can find all of print books, e-books, and videos by search our online catalog for specific keywords:
+You can find all print books, e-books, and videos by searching our online catalog Albert:

-Reference books (encyclopedias and handbooks) are another great way to get started on a new topic.
-You can find all reference material by search Albert, and limiting to “Reference Sources” in the pull down menu.
-Listed below are just a few helpful resources:
+Reference books (encyclopedias and handbooks) provide an overview of a topic and definitions of terms.
+You can find all reference material by searching Albert, and limiting to “Reference Sources” in the pull down menu.
+Listed below are a few examples:

 The following databases are useful for finding articles in the Mathematics field.